 To run code in a file non-interactively, you can give it as the first argument to the julia command:

 As the example implies, the following command-line arguments to julia are taken as command-line arguments to the program script.jl, passed in the global constant ARGS.
 ARGS is also set when script code is given using the -e option on the command line (see the julia help output below).
 For example, to just print the arguments given to a script, you could do this:

 $ julia -e 'for x in ARGS; println(x); end' foo bar foo bar

 Or you could put that code into a script and run it:

 $ echo 'for x in ARGS; println(x); end' > script.jl $ julia script.jl foo bar foo bar

 Julia can be started in parallel mode with either the -p or the --machinefile options. -p n will launch an additional n worker processes, while --machinefile file will launch a worker for each line in file file.
-The machines defined in file must be accessible via ssh and each machine definition takes the form [user@]host[:port]
+The machines defined in file must be accessible via a passwordless ssh login, with Julia installed at the same location as the current host.
+Each machine definition takes the form [user@]host[:port]

 If you have code that you want executed whenever julia is run, you can put it in ~\.juliarc.jl:

 $ echo 'println("Greetings! 你好! 안녕하세요?")' > ~/.juliarc.jl $ julia Greetings! 你好! 안녕하세요? ...